10.3 Partition and Conspiracy: Churchill

 Das’ suspicions were aroused by a letter he found in the Quaid-i-Azam archive.
 The letter is from Churchill, dated 11 December 1946, and in it he refuses a lunch invitation from Jinnah, who was then in London for the Downing Street Conference, because he feels that ‘it would perhaps be wiser for us not to be associated in public at this juncture’.
 Churchill regrets having to decline, though he records that he had enjoyed the ‘talk’ the two men had had ‘the other day’.
 Not so controversial, but what Das finds damning is that Churchill gives a cover address for any future correspondence with Jinnah, to be used for discretion, ‘without attracting attention in India’.
 The name of the addressee should be E. A. Gilliatt, at an address in London, SW1 (p.
 86-87).
 Das thinks he has got Churchill bang to rights here.
 Secret letters!
 A false name!
 ‘The redoubtable Winston thought it very much necessary to convert himself into E. A. Gilliatt.’
 Das takes this as a sign that there were ‘earlier deals’, ‘conducted in absolute secrecy’.
 Even better, Jinnah’s reply to this letter is ‘not to be traced’ (p.
 88).

-Having allowed this mountain of supposition to accumulate, Das holds hard to his conclusions unabashed.
-But we, however, must take on the task of knocking it all down again.
-For there is a formidable array of misconceptions piled up here, and the casual reader of Das’ book might never catch a hint that all is not as he describes.
+There is a formidable array of misconceptions piled up here, and the casual reader of Das’ book might never catch a hint that all is not as he describes.
+Sadly, this whole narrative is based on Das’ worst, most embarrassing mistakes.

 But still Das crashes on to the bitter end, seeing traces of plots, and assuming that signs of the destruction of evidence and the suppression of vital correspondence lie all around him.
 ‘The hand of Churchill, thus, as a maker of Pakistan remains invisible, but it was there anyway’ (p.
 88).
 Invisible?
 Indeed.